luizbezerra-pinheiro/Project_ML2/README.md

 1) We studied the problem proposed
 2) We studied the given data performing analysis to understand and compare the relevance of the features
 3) We did the feature engineering to prepare the data to be modelized
-4) We choose some models, we tunned theirs parameters and we compared their performance using our metric
+4) We choose some models, we tunned theirs hyperparameters and we compared their performance using our metric

 ### Feature Engineering

 The principals treatment we did in the raw dataset is described below :

-- Casting the right type for each features
+- Casting the right type for each features.
-- Grouping rare categories into a one typical category
+- Grouping rare categories into a one typical category.
-- Transformation of the datetime features into years/months/days
+- Transformation of the datetime features into years/months/days with respect to a specified date.
-- One Hot Encoder for the categorical features
+- One Hot Encoder for the categorical features.
+- Scaling of the numerical features
-- Feature selection by using feature importance of random forest
+- Feature selection by using feature importance of random forest.

 It is important to highlight here the analysis of the most important feature of our
 dataset: months_closed